python-trio/trio/docs/source/contributing.rst

 .. code-block:: shell

-   source .venv/bin/activate # if not already activated pytest trio
+   source .venv/bin/activate # if not already activated pytest src

-This doesn't try to be completely exhaustive – it only checks that things work on your machine, and it may skip some slow tests.
+This doesn't try to be completely exhaustive – it only checks that things work on your machine, and it will skip some slow tests.
 But it's a good way to quickly check that things seem to be working, and we'll automatically run the full test suite when your PR is submitted, so you'll have a chance to see and fix any remaining issues then.